-More information can be found about this research in the publication Improving Folate Intake in New Zealand: Policy Implications [Find it in the Ministry's Library Catalogue]
+More information can be found about this research in the publication Improving Folate Intake in New Zealand: Policy Implications [in the Ministry's Library Catalogue].

 What is a neural tube defect (NTD)?

-Neural tube defects (NTDs) are a major group of birth defects where the brain, spinal cord, or the covering of these organs has not developed properly.
+Neural tube defects (NTDs) are major birth defects where the brain, spinal cord, or the covering of these organs has not developed properly.
 Spina bifida and anencephaly are the most common types of NTDs.

 Spina bifida, is the most common NTD.
 It results from the failure of the spine to close properly during the first month of pregnancy.
 Children with spina bifida can have varying degrees of paralysis of their lower limbs – some children can be confined to a wheelchair whereas others have almost no symptoms at all.
 The condition can also cause bowel and bladder problems.

 Babies born with anencephaly have underdeveloped brains and incomplete skulls.
 Most infants born with anencephaly do not survive more than a few hours after birth.